jackdewinter/pymarkdown/newdocs/src/extensions/front-matter.md

 character sequence.
 As some editors may not display trailing whitespace properly, trailing whitespace is allowed after the above character sequence.

-The Front-Matter Block end character sequence `---` concludes the front-matter section.
+The Front-Matter Block end character sequence `---` concludes the Front-Matter section.
 It also must be by itself on a subsequent line of the document with no whitespace before that character sequence.
 As with the start sequence, trailing whitespace after the end character sequence